 Access Needs Coordinator: One Person (Open to 18+)

 The Access Needs Coordinator needs to possess great interpersonal skills as they work with campers, shuttle drivers, camp staff, and organizers to help meet the accessibility needs some campers may have with mobility, lodging, or health.
-The Access Needs Coordinator will meet with all campers who have stated they may need some accommodations during the day on Saturday to ensure all requests are being addressed.
+The Access Needs Coordinator will meet with all campers who have requested accommodations on Saturday to ensure all requests are being addressed.
 This may require communication prior to camp with those campers who have identified as having access needs/mobility issues.
 The Access Needs Coordinator ensures that shuttle drivers are receiving unscheduled time to participate in camp each day and that shuttle drivers have at least one full camp day off from their duties.
 Communication and coordination efforts prior to camp are supported by the Access Needs Organizer Liaison.
 Creativity and responsiveness are crucial to this position.
 The Access Needs Coordinator needs to be an experienced camper familiar with the F&W site.

 Time involved: 2-3 hours per day

-Compensation: $350
+Compensation: $360

-Kybo Coordinators: Two people (Open to 16+)
+Kybo Coordinators: Two People (Open to 16+)

 The camp has a unique system of composting toilets called Kybos.
 These open air wonders need 2 people to make sure they are supplied with sawdust, cleaning supplies, and toilet paper daily.
 You must be willing and able to climb up and down steep paths to check Kybos in different locations.
+You also add toilet paper to the portalets and accessibility cabin as needed.

 Time involved: 1- 1/2 hours per day

-Compensation: $150 per person
+Compensation: $155 per person

-Post-Camp Cleanup: Four People (Open to 16+)
+Post-Camp Cleanup: Three People (Open to 16+)

 The Post-Camp Cleanup crew oversees the cleaning and closing of camp as outlined in our agreements with F&W. The Post-Camp Cleanup Crew works directly with the At-Camp organizing group to develop a clear and effective schedule for the cleanup of camp.
 The crew recruits and oversees teams of campers for specific cleanup areas.
 The Post-Camp Cleanup Crew will gather and distribute supplies to all cleanup camper groups and troubleshoot between the organizing campers and F&W liaison to ensure that all areas of camp are cleaned.
 You will attend a meeting on Tuesday or Wednesday with camp planners to develop cleanup details and decide on how to best implement the schedule.